mjayasur/hounsfield_prediction/README.md

 # Hounsfield Inference Instructions
-For the hounsfield project, we want to externally validate our supposedly working UNet segmentation model on Mayo Clinic internal data to see whether we are getting accurate Hounfield unit measurements.
+For the hounsfield project, we want to externally validate our supposedly working UNet segmentation model on your own internal data to see whether we are getting accurate Hounfield unit measurements.
 ## Download model / file code
 Clone the code and folder structure. https://github.com/mjayasur/hounsfield_prediction
 ## Test Data Setup